-If your dog does get a paw injury, clean it up with a wet washcloth and ask your vet for advice.
+If your dog does get a paw injury, clean it up with a wet washcloth and ask your veterinarian for advice.
 Of course, the best remedy is always prevention.

 Getting your dog used to paw care

-If your dog is one of those pups that resist having their paws touched, paw care can be challenging.
+If your dog resists having their paws touched, paw care can be challenging.
 Don’t give up—most dogs can learn to be okay with it given some fun training.

 Teaching your dog to shake is a good first step.
 Here’s how to do it:

 - Hold a treat in a closed fist.
 Present that fist to your dog and let them smell the treat inside.